 4. Icons improve navigation on the site

 Remember when I told you that you should be careful when choosing the appropriate UI interface?
-Well, the icons are among of the paramount interface items that are often not treated with the importance they deserve.
-In games, they help players recognize a vendor, foe, trainer and other relevant character.
+Well, the icons are among the paramount interface items that are often not treated with the importance they deserve.
+In games, they help players recognize a vendor, foe, trainer and other relevant characters.

 5. Tabbed screen and full-page carousels

 Sites with a lot of information can greatly benefit from presenting the data with the help of slides, carousels, and tabs.
 However, given the variety of screen sizes these days, you cannot implement them precariously and without careful planning.

 Since the scripts that provide placing custom scroll bars in the div container exist, why wouldn’t you use them to build your menus?
 With regards to the menus, it is necessary to mention that the whole idea is to keep the users on one screen with the help of scalable menus.
 The advantage of this approach is that you will not have any limitations regarding the number of items you can add under each menu.